theacodes/kicanvas/docs/docs/embedding.md

   - `nopreferences` - don't show the user preferences panel. ⚠️
   - `nohelp` - don't show the help panel. ⚠️
 - `src` - the URL of the document to embed.
 If you want to show multiple documents within a single viewer, you can use multiple child `<kicanvas-source>` elements.
 - `type` - the type of inline source.
 Available values include `sch` and `pcb`.
-It cannot be empty when using the inline source.
-When the `src` attribute is not empty and the inline source exists, the `src` attribute specified file will be loaded.
+When the `src` attribute is not empty and the inline source exists, the `src` attribute specified file will be loaded and be determined.
+Otherwise, the file type will be determined by this attribute.
+If this attribute is empty, the loader will try determined type by the first few characters.
 - `originname` - the origin file name.
 Due to the KiCad dependence on the file name, when using an inline source specify it is a good choice (e.g. using the extern render for Gitea).
 The default name is `noname` when using the inline source, or file name in the URL when using the `src` attribute.
 - `theme` - sets the color theme to use, valid values are `kicad` and `witchhazel`. ⚠️
 - `zoom` - sets the initial view into the document. ⚠️